 A visit to Yangmingshan National Park, where the distinctive features of each season are at their most striking, is an experience not to be missed.
 Entry is free, and you can roam the entire park at your leisure.
 For just a small fare, you can hop on a bus that will take you on a tour around the park.
 Being the third-largest National Park in Taiwan, Yangmingshan National Park boasts numerous recreational areas and a wide variety of flora all over the mountain.

 Every spring, huge numbers of tourists come here to admire the beautiful blossoms, making it one of the most popular destinations during the flower season in Taipei.
-When flower season arrives, you can see colourful and delicate camellia, Taiwan cherry, Japanese cherry and azalea blossoming everywhere.
+When flower season arrives, you can see colorful and delicate camellia, Taiwan cherry, Japanese cherry and azalea blossoming everywhere.
 Rows of cherry blossoms cover the mountain in ribbons of rich crimson, attracting swarms of photographers who come to capture the most breathtaking pictures.

 Location: No. 1-20, Zhuzihu Road, Shilin District, Taipei, Taiwan 11292